Assembly Line - abstraction used to run all the plugins of a component generator in sequence.

 propDefinition field.
 If a prop is used and it is not defined, the code generators will throw an error.
 If a prop is defined, but not used, the code generators will log a warning.

-Repeat Node - UIDL node type used to define a repetitive structure (ex: v-for in Vue).
+Repeat Node - UIDL Node Type used to define a repetitive structure (eg: v-for in Vue, .map in React).
 Its purpose is to cover the mapping of multiple entities of the same type, usually provided in a data array, to a set of identical or similar visual elements.

 Resolver - class instance that ensures the generic UIDL definitions are transformed into framework specific information.